cacttus/BR2/project/tasks.md

 - [ ] CMake integration.
 Test on iOS, Linux, Android.
 - [ ] Instanced Rendering.
 Merge all the uniform buffers, skin joint buffers.
 Reference by gl_InstanceID. (see PhysicsManager)
 - [ ] Move window update logic from AppRunner to GraphicsWindow so they can run async.
+- [ ] Remove SDLGLIncludes from headers.
+(It includes Windows.h)
+- [ ] Further optimize engine building by implementing PIMPL in headers with big include files (such as SDL).

 ## Delayed / Shelved
 - [ ] ~~Multiple Window Rendering~~